 In patients with mild and localized tetanus, the prognosis is good.
 Severe generalized tetanus and neonatal tetanus are associated with a poor prognosis.

-Mortality rates range from ~6% (mild and moderate tetanus) to 60% (severe tetanus) and may be as high as 90% in neonatal tetanus.
-Currently, the most frequent direct causes of death are autonomic instability and bacterial superinfections (pneumonia, sepsis).
+Historically, mortality rates ranged from ~6% (mild and moderate tetanus) to 60% (severe tetanus) and may be as high as 90% in neonatal tetanus.
+Currently, the most frequent direct causes of death include autonomic instability and bacterial superinfections (pneumonia, sepsis).

 Additional factors worsening the prognosis are incubation period <9 days, time from the onset of symptoms to the first generalized muscle spasm <48 hours, multiple bone fractures, and substance abuse.